bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 #### Conclusion

 That's the end for now!
-I will add more advanced stuff sometime in the next few days, like checking out previous versions, tagging, stashing, more on merging, resetting, etc...
+I will add more advanced stuff to this not so simple git tutorial sometime in the next few days, like checking out previous versions, tagging, stashing, more on merging, resetting, how to make a pull request, etc...